-For the last two decades, Ken Klemm has worked to restore his 4,000-acre bison ranch with the hope that native plants and animals would thrive on the property.
+For more than two decades, Ken Klemm managed his 4,000-acre ranch, where he grazed bison to produce high-quality meat and feed the nation.
+He also provided valuable ecosystem services, implementing holistic management practices and working to restore his ranch, with the hope that native plants and animals would thrive on the property.

 But regulations effectively penalized his efforts instead of rewarding them.
 That’s because the U.S Fish and Wildlife Service ignored Congress’s design for the Endangered Species Act.
 For decades, the agency treated species with more remote risks of extinction the same as species on the brink of extinction.
 By extending ESA regulations far beyond Congress’s original intent, Interior put significant restrictions on property owners, limiting the ways that they could productively use their land.

 But as soon as Interior finalized its changes, 17 states and environmental groups sued to overturn the changes.
-If the reforms are rolled back, Klemm and other property owners will once again be penalized for helping in the recovery of threatened species.
+If the reforms were rolled back, Klemm and other property owners would once again face significant burdens stemming from ESA regulations and would once again have been penalized for helping in the recovery of threatened species.

-PLF attorneys represent Ken Klemm, Beaver Creek Buffalo Co., the Washington Cattlemen’s Association, and PLF in their fight to maintain protections for property owners nationwide.
+Represented by PLF at no charge, Ken Klemm, Beaver Creek Buffalo Co., and the Washington Cattlemen’s Association successfully intervened in the lawsuit to maintain protections for property owners nationwide.